Table of Contents

 - 2 Amazon Seller Return Policy: Why Do Customers Return Products?

 - 3 Amazon FBA Return Policy: International Orders

 - 4 How Do Customer Returns Influence Seller Performance?

-- 5 What is Amazon Return Policy for FBA and FBM Sellers?
+- 5 What is Amazon’s Return Policy for FBA and FBM Sellers?

-How does Amazon’s return policy influence sellers?
+How does the return policy on Amazon influence sellers?
 It doesn’t matter whether you are a new seller or a well-known brand; there is something that any e-commerce business has to handle sometimes – return processing.
-Of course, it’s always a bit disheartening and frustrating to see that customers request a return.
-It is not just about losing money, and it also means that your client was unsatisfied with your goods.
+Of course, it’s always a bit disheartening and frustrating to see customers request a return.
+It is not just about losing money, it also means that your client was unsatisfied with your goods.

 Anyway, customer returns are an integral part of e-commerce, so there is no need to panic if you face it.
 So, this blog will explain the Amazon seller refund policy and Amazon FBM return policy principles and help you reduce your return rate.